Year4000/PyCloud/README.md

 ## Installation

-Run the python script `install.py`
+Run the python script `install.py`.
+When updating make sure to remove old paths.

+## Daemon Script

+When installing there is a daemon script that is a wrapper for the commands bellow.

 ## Running